thisisevilevil/evilevil365/_posts/2025-03-08-CleanUp-TeamsClassic-UsingIntune.md

 ## Wrapping up

 I hope you found this useful.
 I have used this script in 2 different environments now with great results.
-The below screenshots is from the Defender Security portal where we can clearly see a large dip in exposed devices.
+The below screenshots is from the Defender Security portal where we can clearly see a large decrease in exposed devices, after I assigned the Remediation.
 ![Teams](/assets/images/2025-03-08-Cleanup-TeamsClassic-UsingIntune/TeamsExposure-1.png?raw=true "Teams CLassic Remediation")
 ![Teams](/assets/images/2025-03-08-Cleanup-TeamsClassic-UsingIntune/TeamsExposure-2.png?raw=true "Teams CLassic Remediation")